MicrosoftDocs/sql-docs/docs/reporting-services/web-portal-ssrs-native-mode.md

 ### Power BI Desktop reports and Excel workbooks

 You can upload, organize, and manage permissions for Power BI Desktop reports and Excel workbooks.
-They're grouped together within the web portal.
+The reports are grouped together within the web portal.

 :::image type="content" source="../reporting-services/media/web-portal-ssrs-native-mode/ssrs-web-portal-view-power-bi-excel.png" alt-text="Screenshot of the Power BI Desktop Reports section and the Excel Workbooks section.":::